ChronoSheets/ChronoSheets-CSharp-Client/docs/ProjectsApi.md

 <a name="projectsupdateproject"></a>
 # **ProjectsUpdateProject**
-> CsApiApiResponseBoolean ProjectsUpdateProject (CsApiUpdateProjectRequest request, string xChronosheetsAuth)
+> CSApiResponseBoolean ProjectsUpdateProject (CSUpdateProjectRequest request, string xChronosheetsAuth)

 Update a project